5 investment-worthy kitchen updates for rental properties

 “If you have an icemaker in the fridge, it's definitely good to advertise it,” Samuel says.
 “As random and minuscule as that sounds, it's just a pain to have to fill up those old school ice cube trays and then wait for them.
 Most people won't even think about that until after the fact, but some people are paying attention.”

-4. Replacing cabinet fixtures gives kitchens a cost-effective refresh
+4. Replacing cabinet fixtures is a cost-effective refresh

 “The cabinets are a great place to start when you want to give your kitchen a revamp, as they can make a huge visual difference without the daunting costs,” says Volodymyr Barabakh, a property manager based in Chicago.
 Barabakh is the co-founder of the property development and management company Fortress Home, where he serves as project director.